CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Remove the Shared Drive Default Managers specified in 'Shared Drive Default Managers' field.

-Change Conditions: When enabled, any default managers specified will be removed from the destination membership after the migration.
+Change Conditions: When enabled any default managers specified will be removed from the destination membership after the migration.

 ---
 ## User